Harika-SVL/Jenkins/notes.md

 * STATIC CODE ANALYSIS

-=> we do this from sonar qube, figuring best code analysis
+=> we do this from Sonar Qube, figuring best code analysis

 => method of computer program debugging that is done by examining the code without executing the program.
 The process provides an understanding of the code structure and can help ensure that the code adheres to industry standards